 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-With WordPress, you can publish content once, and automate your content distribution to all other marketing channels.
+With WordPress, you can publish content one-time, and automate the distribution of your content to all other services.

-- Automatically distribute content to social channels and bookmarking sites,
+- Distribute content automatically to social channels and social bookmarking sites,

-- Distribute comments and content automatically to other blogs and online properties using RSS
+- Distribute content (and comments) automatically to other blogs and online properties using RSS

 As your business evolves, you can add more functionality and automate processes like: